Deep Neural Networks Inspired by Differential Equations: From SDEs to Deep Neural Networks

 where the score function $\nabla_x \log p(x,t)$ is typically approximated by a parameterized neural network $s_\theta(x,t)$ and trained using score matching methods.
 Therefore, the generative process of DDPMs essentially involves the discrete numerical solution of the aforementioned reverse SDE.

-Guided by the DDPMs paradigm, the development of stochastic flow-based models can be systematically divided into three major directions: the design of forward SDEs, the design of reverse SDEs, and the development of solvers for reverse SDEs.
+Guided by the DDPMs paradigm, the development of SDE-guided generative models can be systematically divided into three major directions: the design of forward SDEs, the design of reverse SDEs, and the development of solvers for reverse SDEs.

-\textbf{a) Forward SDE:} In diffusion models, the forward process outlines the transformation of the data distribution into a simple noise distribution.
+\textbf{a) Forward SDE:} In diffusion models, the forward process describes the transformation of the data distribution into a prior noise distribution.
 This process is typically represented by a SDE, as shown in Equation \eqref{SDE2}.
 By flexibly selecting specific forms for the drift term \( f(x, t) \) and the diffusion term \( g(t) \), or by extending the diffusion term to a state-dependent function \( g(x, t) \) to include multiplicative noise, various diffusion model variants can be developed.
 Several representative works will be introduced in the following section.

 \textbf{Mean-Reverting SDE (MRSDE)}~\cite{luo2023image} extends the diffusion framework to model processes with a natural tendency to revert to a long-term mean, making it suitable for mean-reverting scenarios.
 The process is described by: